ideapark/career/Documentation/the-nature-of-lisp.md

 it can be.
-In a few clicks you connect the tool to the database, get it to generate the data access layer source code, add the files to your project and voila - ten minutes worth of work do a better job than hundreds of man-huours that were required previously.
+In a few clicks you connect the tool to the database, get it to generate the data access layer source code, add the files to your project and voila - ten minutes worth of work do a better job than hundreds of man-hours that were required previously.
 What happens if your database schema changes?
 Well, you just have to go through this short process again.
 Of course some of the best tools let you automate this - you simply add them as a part of your build step